goharbor/harbor/docs/user_guide.md

    ![Scan all images](img/scan_all.png)

 Scanning requires intensive resource consumption.
-To avoid frequently triggering scans too frequently, scans can be only triggered once in a defined period.
-If scanning is unavailable, the next available time is displayed next to the **Scan Now** button.
+If scanning is in progress, the **Scan Now** button is unavailable.

 ### Schedule Scans